 Enjoy a dramatic, nocturnal study of the city at the Museum of London, as it presents its latest exhibition, London Nights.
 Fusing portraiture, documentary, conceptual photography and film, the show reveals the capital at night with over 200 photographs by 60 image makers on display, ranging from the late 19th century to the present day, some never seen before.

-On 11 May 2018, the Museum of London will launch a major new exhibition showcasing both contemporary and historic imagery that explores the capital after hours.
-Featuring the work of renowned photographers Bill Brandt, Bob Collins, Brian Griffin, Tish Murtha, Tim Peake, Rut Blees Luxemburg, William Eckersley, Dougie Wallace and Nick Turpin whom will sit alongside lesser-known artists who explore the dreamy, threatening and shadowy world of London after the sun goes down.
+Featuring the work of renowned photographers Bill Brandt, Bob Collins, Brian Griffin, Tish Murtha, Tim Peake, Rut Blees Luxemburg, William Eckersley, Dougie Wallace and Nick Turpin alongside lesser-known artists, the exhibition explores the dreamy, threatening and shadowy world of London after the sun goes down.

 "Over the years, our curatorial department has been fascinated by the city at night," says curator Anna Sparham.
 "It is, after all, a vast and dense theme with myriad possible directions to take an exhibition: sociologically, historically and artistically.
 While acknowledging these endless possibilities, London Nights explores the subject through the perspective of photographers.

 "The exhibition engages with the specific attraction photographers have to the darkened urban environment.
 Photography, after all, depends upon light.
 Its presence or absence is an enticing challenge to the photographic medium.